Last Updated on June 27, 2022 by rudyooms

 This blog will be about a weird MFA problem when we were enrolling devices and at the same time configuring MFA.

-The user in question already had the company and Authenticator app installed on their IPhone.
-We were very glad, because it can really save some time.
+The user in question already had the Company and Authenticator app installed on their iPhone.
+We were very glad because it can really save some time.

-The first error: QR code is already used.
+QR code is already used.
 You have already used this QR code to add an account.
 Generate a new QR code and try again.
 So we did… but you can guess the outcome, the same error occurred.

-The second error: Activation failed.
+Activation failed.
 Please make sure push notifications are enabled.

 Okay, let’s try to require the user to re-register MFA, maybe something will be fixed in the background.. again the same error.

-It clearly stated: No results.
+As shown above, it clearly stated: No results.
 I hoped to see the problem user but again no luck.

 First things first, we need to enroll the device.
-One of the steps you will need to take when enrolling your IOS device, is installing the Intune management profile.
+One of the steps you will need to take when enrolling your IOS device is installing the Intune management profile.
 When we pressed “Install” a new error appeared.

 That’s a nice error we can work with.
-This error clearly means the device already had an different MDM profile installed from another vendor.
-In this case it was a Trend Micro MDM profile
+This error clearly means the device already had a different MDM profile installed from another vendor.
+In this case, it was a Trend Micro MDM profile